johnroutledge/milestone-project-1/README.md

 * Yes, the links to helping your children with their English are clear.
 6. As an interested observer, I want to be able to get the latest updates on social media so I can get the latest news and photos.
 * Yes, links to the BIlingual Boys social media pages are available on every page, as is the button so they can register for updates.

+Testing broswer compataiblity:
+The website was successfully opened and rendered correctly in Chrome, Firefox and Safari.

 ## Deployment